RACH-Space: Reconstructing Adaptive Convex Hull Space with Applications in Weak Supervision: Related Work

-Most existing methods in weakly supervised learning first learn some parameter $\theta$, and are different in how they formulate and process $\theta$ to form a synthetic label for the dataset ~\citep{zhang2022survey}.
-Some of the methods assume an underlying data distribution (~\citep{ratner2016data}, ~\citep{fu2020fast}, ~\citep{wu2023ground}, ~\citep{yu2022learning}, ~\citep{kuang2022firebolt}) and utilize the assumptions to represent the distribution and learn the parameter $\theta$.
-Other methods (~\citep{arachie2021constrained}, ~\citep{dawid1979maximum}) assume some characteristic of the accuracy of the weak signals do so.
-Our method is philosophically similar to Constrained Label Learning ~\citep{arachie2021constrained} in the sense that we define a feasible area for $\widetilde{\y}$.
-However, our method is fundamentally different to \emph{Constrained Label Learning} (CLL) in that \emph{OUA} does not assume the prior knowledge of expected error rates of the weak signals unlike CLL.
+Most existing weak supervision models assume specific data or signal distributions to create synthetic labels \cite{zhang2022survey}. \cite{ratner2016data} uses a generative model, \cite{fu2020fast} assumes certain degree of class balance, and \cite{wu2023ground,yu2022learning,kuang2022firebolt} similarly utilize the assumptions to represent the distribution to formulate the synthetic label.
+Other methods like \cite{arachie2021constrained} and \cite{dawid1979maximum} assume a particular characteristic of the accuracy of the weak signals to produce the synthetic labels.
+Our method is philosophically similar to Constrained Label Learning \cite{arachie2021constrained} in the sense that we define a feasible space for $\widetilde{\y}$.
+However, our method is fundamentally different to \emph{Constrained Label Learning} \emph{(CLL)} in that \emph{RACH-Space} does not assume the prior knowledge of expected empirical rates of the weak signals.
+Whilst \emph{Hyper Label Model} \emph{(HLM)} \cite{wu2022learning} does not need an ad hoc dataset-specific parameter, it considers the setup where the entries of weak signals are one of $\{0, 1, -1\}$.

-Whilst \emph{Hyper Label Model} (HLM) ~\citep{wu2022learning} does not need an ad-hoc dataset-specific parameter, it considers the setup where the entries of weak signals are one of $\{0, 1, -1\}$. \emph{Majority Voting} only assumes that, on average, the weak labels are better than random. \emph{OUA} does not require the entries of weak signals to be an integer, and takes any input between $[0,1]$ (for label models in PWS, it would be $[-1,1]$), thus allowing weak signals to express its confidence for each data points in terms of probability.
-Therefore, in general weakly supervised learning setup, \emph{Majority Voting} and \emph{OUA} are the only methods with ``minimum" assumptions.
+\emph{RACH-Space} does not require the entries of weak signals to be an integer, and takes any input between $[0,1]$ (for label models in \emph{PWS}, it would be $[-1,1]$), thus allowing weak signals to express its confidence for each data points in terms of probability.